maoberlehner/markus-oberlehner-net/content/blog/building-a-website-with-vue-the-storyblok-visual-editor-and-netlify.md

 +++
 date = "2018-07-22T06:06:06+02:00"
-title = "Building a Website with Vue.js, the Storyblok Visual Editor and Netlify" description = "Learn how to build a Vue.js powered websites with the headless CMS Storyblok, edit it with a Visual Editor and how to deploy it on Netlify." intro = "In recent weeks I played around with a ton of headless content management systems.
+title = "Building a Website with Vue.js, the Storyblok Visual Editor and Netlify" description = "Learn how to build a Vue.js powered website with the headless CMS Storyblok, edit it with a Visual Editor and how to deploy it on Netlify." intro = "In recent weeks I played around with a ton of headless content management systems.
 To cut a long story short: there are a lot of bad and a couple of pretty good ones out there.
 At the end of my journey, I was left with two systems I both very much enjoy: Contentful and Storyblok..." draft = false categories = ["Development"]